navintanzim/portfolio/README.md

 - The old Laravel Blade-driven rendering path has been removed from active use.
 - `routes/web.php` now only redirects to the static HTML pages if Laravel is ever started.
 - GitHub Pages should use the static files directly from the repository.
-Testing deployment.
+Testing deployment